rshoedizzle/Documentation/Cheat Sheets/misc/github.md

 Remove directory from repository:
 `git rm -r --cached <directory-path>`

-Creating and adding files to `.gitignore`:
+## Creating and adding files to gitignore
 1. Create `.gitignore` if it does not exist
 	`touch .gitignore`
 2. Update `.gitignore`: